monsoonmaelstrom/book2/book2.md

 “Did Iverson ask any questions?”

-“No. He just sat there and stared expressionlessly at us.”
+“No. He just sat there and stared at us expressionlessly.”

 “Great.
 Has Peter talked to him at all yet?”

-“Not that I know of,” Liam tells me.
+“Not that I know of,” Liam responds.

 “You should ask him.
 He’s going to have to,” I tell Liam, even though the thought only adds to my nausea.

 I obviously knew Peter would have to talk to Iverson at some point, and I didn’t like the idea then, but since some point is apparently now, I like the idea even less.
 I am literally going to have to trust Peter based on nothing at all.
 Or maybe it doesn’t even matter.
 Iverson is already here.
 I’m not sure what Peter could say to him that would make it worse.
 Iverson evidently knows exactly who I am, and if I had to guess he’s got a pretty solid idea what I’m capable of.
 At this point, the best we can probably hope to do is to keep Alex and Davy off his radar, and I have no idea how feasible that is.
-Maybe if I’m interesting enough he’ll forget to look for Davy.
+Maybe if I’m interesting enough, he’ll forget to look for Davy.

 “Okay,” Liam agrees.
 “How’s your head?”

 “I’ll live.
 At least for tonight.
 Probably.”

-Liam spends the next forty minutes or so it takes for Alex to arrive asking approximately once a minute if I’m awake.
+Liam spends the next forty minutes, or so, it takes for Alex to arrive asking approximately once a minute if I’m awake.
 By the time I hear a tapping on the window, I’m about five minutes away from trying to strangle Liam simply to make him stop asking if I’m awake.

 “You couldn’t come through the door?”
-Liam asks as he opens the window for Alex.
+Liam questions as he opens the window for Alex.

-“I left my Captain of the Guard costume in Davy’s flat,” Alex tells him sarcastically.
+“I left my Captain of the Guard costume in Davy’s flat,” Alex answers sarcastically.
 “Makes walking through the building a little harder.
 Do me a favor and bring me a new one?
 Save me the trouble of getting it myself?
 Unless you want me snooping through your things, in which case I’m happy to oblige.
 I *am* interested in what other secrets you might be keeping.”

 “I’ll trade you for it,” Liam tells him.

 I see a speculative look on Alex’s face when I glance toward the foot of the bed where they’re talking, and even pointing my eyes in that direction is enough to send a new wave of nausea roiling through me.

 “What happened to Hazel?”
-Alex asks Liam, seeming to notice I’m here for the first time.
+Alex inquires, seeming to notice I’m here for the first time.

 “She lost,” Liam says.